-Last summer, right before the 2019 Oshkosh Pathfinder camporee in Oshkosh, Wisconsin, a Pathfinder group formed, held meetings and fundraisers, but didn't officially start a club.
+Last summer, right before the 2019 Oshkosh Pathfinder camporee in Oshkosh, Wisconsin, a Pathfinder group formed and held meetings and fundraisers, but they didn't officially start a club.

 It was a moving moment to see each young person stand in response to the appeal.
 The evening concluded with the song “Anywhere With Jesus,” after which pastor and area coordinator Zackery Babb closed the program with a prayer.